mwarning/KadNode/README.md

   * `--dns-server` *address*
     IP address of an external DNS server.
 Enables DNS proxy mode (Default: none).

+  * `--dns-proxy-enable`
+    Enable DNS proxy mode.
+Reads /etc/resolv.conf by default.

+  * `--dns-proxy-server` *ip-address*
+    Use IP address of an external DNS server instead of resolv.conf.

   * `--nss-port` *port*
     Bind the "Name Service Switch" to this local port (Default: 4053).

-  * `--web-port` *port*
-    Bind the web server to this local port (Default: 8053).

-  * `--auth-gen-keys`
-    Generate a secret/public key pair.

-  * `--auth-add-pkey` [*pattern*:]*public-key*
+  * `--tls-client-cert` *path*
-    Associate a public key with any value id that matches the pattern.
-    Used to verify that the other side has the secret key.
+    Path to file or folder of CA root certificates.
-    This option can occur multiple times.
+    This option may occur multiple times.

-  * `--auth-add-skey` [*pattern*:]*secret-key*
+  * `--tls-server-cert` *tuple*
-    Associate a secret key with any value id that matches the pattern.
-    Used to prove the ownership of the domain.
+    Add a comma separated tuple of server certificate file and key.
+    The certificates Common Name is announced.
-    This option can occur multiple times.
+    This option may occur multiple times.
+    Example: kadnode.crt,kadnode.key

+  * `--bob-create-key` *file*
+    Bob

-  * `--mode` *protocol*
+  * `--bob-load-key` *file*
+    Bob

+  * `--ipv4, -4, --ipv6, -6`
-    Enable IPv4 or IPv6 mode for the DHT (Default: ipv4).
+    Enable IPv4 or IPv6 only mode for the DHT (Default: IPv4+IPv6).

   * `-h`, `--help`
     Print the list of accepted options.